 - annSetOutput: the annotation set in the current document for storing the merged annotations.
 You should not use an existing annotation set, as the contents may be deleted or overwritten. - annSetsForMerging: the annotation sets in the document for merging.
 It is an optional parameter.
 If it is not assigned with any value, the annotation sets for merging would be all the annotation sets in the document except the default annotation set.
 If specified, it is a sequence of the names of the annotation sets for merging, separated by ';'.
 For example, the value 'a-1;a-2;a-3' represents three annotation set, 'a-1', 'a-2' and 'a-3'. - ann Type And Feats: the annotation types in the annotation set for merging.
 It is an optional parameter.
-It specifies the annotation types in the annotation sets For each type specified, it may also specify an annotation feature for merging.
-The parameter is a sequence of names of annotation types, sepaof the type. rated by ';'.
+It specifies the annotation types in the annotation sets for merging.
+For each type specified, it may also specify an annotation feature of the type.
+The parameter is a sequence of names of annotation types, separated by ';'.
 A single annotation feature can be specified immediately following the annotation type's name, separated by '->' in the sequence.
-For example, the value 'SENT->senRel;OPINION_OPR;OPINION_SRC->type' specifies three annotation types, 'SENT', 'OPINION_OPR' and 'OPINION_SRC' and specifies the annotation feature 'senRel' and 'type' for the two types SENT and OPINION_SRC, respectively but does not specify any feature for the type OPINION_OPR.
-If the ann Type-And Feats parameter is not set, the annotation types for merging are all the types in the annotation sets for merging, and no annotation feature for each type is specified. - keepSourceForMergedAnnotations: should source annotations be kept in the annSets-ForMerging annotation sets when merged?
+For example, the value 'SENT->senRel;OPINION\OPR;OPINION\SRC->type' specifies three annotation types, 'SENT', 'OPINION\OPR' and 'OPINION\SRC' and specifies the annotation feature 'senRel' and 'type' for the two types SENT and OPINION\SRC, respectively but does not specify any feature for the type OPINION\OPR.
+If the ann Type And Feats parameter is not set, the annotation types for merging are all the types in the annotation sets for merging, and no annotation feature for each type is specified. - keepSourceForMergedAnnotations: should source annotations be kept in the annSets-ForMerging annotation sets when merged?
 True by default. - mergingMethod: specifies the method used for merging.
 Possible values are MajorityVoting and MergingByAnnotatorNum, referring to the two merging methods described above, respectively. - minimalAnnNum: specifies the minimal number of annotators who agree on one annotation in order to put the annotation into merged set, which is needed by the merging method MergingByAnnotatorNum.
 If the value of the parameter is smaller than 1, the parameter is taken as 1.
 If the value is bigger than total number of annotation sets for merging, it is taken to be total number of annotation sets.
 If no value is assigned, a default value of 1 is used.
 Note that the parameter does not have any effect on the other merging method MajorityVoting.

-20.23 Copying Annotations between Documents
+21.18 Copying Annotations between Documents

 Sometimes a document has two copies, each of which was annotated by different annotators for the same task.
 We may want to copy the annotations in one copy to the other copy of the document.
 This could be in order to use less resources, or so that we can process them with some other plugin, such as annotation merging or IAA.
-The Copy_Annots_Between_Docs plugin does exactly this.
+The Copy\Annots\Between\Docs plugin does exactly this.